 A brief history of Cambridge

 Cambridge has played a hugely important role in both UK and world history, evolving to the global hub of learning and science we know today.
-The city attracts millions of visitors every year and for lovers of history it is one of the best cities to visit in the UK.
+Global pandemic notwithstanding, the city attracts millions of visitors every year and for lovers of history it is one of the best cities to visit in the UK.
 Our guide includes the most significant milestones in the history of Cambridge from 3,500 years ago to modern day.

 The early years

 As a settlement, Cambridge dates to prehistoric times with archaeological evidence dating back 3,500 years to the site now occupied by Fitzwilliam College.
 Further evidence of occupation through the Iron Age was found at Castle Hill, located on the northwest of Cambridge city centre.

 This site at Castle Hill was later deemed to be of huge strategic importance by the Romans who invaded Britain in about AD 40.
 The Romans built a fort here as a military outpost and they also recognised the benefits the river crossing offered.

 After the Romans had withdrawn from Britain in the early 5th century, the Anglo Saxons arrived from North of Germany.
 They renamed the area Grantabrycge or “Bridge over Granta” which was the name of the river at the time.
 The Anglo Saxons built the first bridge over the river, close to the site of Magdalene Bridge we see today.
 Over the years, this name evolved to become “Cam-Bridge”, thus giving the city its name.